 Economic (in)efficiency of devolution

-The proponents of the devolution school tend to claim that the ‘economic growth’ is always associated with the devolution of authority.
-The capacity of such devolved administrations with greater autonomous powers to implementpolicies is supposed to deliver greater economic efficiency.
+The proponents of the devolution school tend to claim that the ‘economic growth’ is always associated with the devolution and/or decentralization of authority and resources.
+The capacity of such devolved administrations with greater autonomous powers to implement policies is supposed to deliver greater economic efficiency.
 There is however little empirical evidence to substantiate these claims.

-According to London School of Economics study undertaken, contrary to the expectations of devolutionists, the degree of devolution is in most cases irrelevant for economic growth and, when it matters – as in the cases of Mexico and the US – it is linked to lower economic growth rather than greater economic efficiency.
-(Reference: Thesis by Andrés Rodríguez-Pose and Adala Bwire Published: August 2003 ISBN: 0 7530 1661) In their paper, they assessed the horizontal link between devolution and regional economic growth in six national contexts (Germany, India, Italy, Mexico, Spain, and the US).
+According to the London School of Economics study undertaken in 2003, contrary to the expectations of devolutionists, the degree of devolution is in most cases irrelevant for economic growth and when it matters – as in the cases of Mexico and the US – it is linked to lower rather than greater economic efficiency.
+(Reference: Thesis by Andrés Rodríguez-Pose and Adala Bwire Published: August 2003 ISBN: 0 7530 1661).
+In their paper, they assessed the horizontal link between devolution and regional economic growth in six national contexts (Germany, India, Italy, Mexico, Spain and the US).

-(Jayampathi Molligoda is a Fellow Member of the Institute of Chartered Accountants of Sri Lanka and he holds a FMIC Masters of Business Administration from the Post Graduate Institute of Management, University of Sri Jayawardhanapura.
-He can be contacted via email@example.com)
+(Jayampathi Molligoda is a Fellow Member of the Institute of Chartered Accountants of Sri Lanka and he holds a FMIC Masters of Business Administration from the Post Graduate Institute of Management, University of Sri Jayawardhanapura)